-In 1946 Smith became chief optical engineer at Simpson Optical Manufacturing Company in Chicago, IL, and then in 1959 he moved to Raytheon in Santa Barbara, Calif., where he was manager of the Optics Section until 1962.
-From 1962 until 1983 he was director of R&D at Infrared Industries in Santa Barbara, and vice president of R&D at Santa Barbara Applied Optics until 1987.
-That year he joined Rockwell Collins Kaiser Electro-Optics and remained there as part time as chief scientist emeritus.
+In 1946, Smith became chief optical engineer at Simpson Optical Manufacturing Company in Chicago, Illinois, and then, in 1959, he moved to Raytheon in Santa Barbara, California where he was manager of the Optics Section until 1962.
+From 1962 until 1983, he was director of R&D at Infrared Industries in Santa Barbara, and vice president of R&D at Santa Barbara Applied Optics until 1987.
+That year he joined Rockwell Collins Kaiser Electro-Optics and remained there part-time as chief scientist emeritus.

 As author of Modern Optical Engineering, first published by McGraw-Hill in 1966, Smith was one of the best-known authors in the field.
 He also wrote Modern Lens Design and Practical Optical System Layout.

 Smith served in numerous leadership positions for SPIE and OSA.
-He was a fellow of both organizations.
-For his research Smith received the SPIE Gold Medal and the Directors' Award.
-He also received OSA’s Joseph Fraunhofer/Robert M. Burley Prize.
+He was a Fellow of both organizations.
+For his research, Smith received the SPIE Gold Medal and the Directors' Award.
+He also received the Joseph Fraunhofer/Robert M. Burley Prize.